mukul96/Bertelsmann-Tech-Scholarship-Challenge-Course---Data-Track-Nanodegree-Program/Readme.md

 - Day 31(10th January) : completed lesson 29 Sql Subqueries and temporary tables
 - Day 32(11th January) : Did part 1 of the sql course on kaggle
 - Day 33(12th January) : Did part 2 of the sql course on kaggle
+- Day 34(13th January) : Did part 3 of the sql course on kaggle